 Arts educator, media personality and children’s entertainer Georgia Van Cuylenburg has seen thousands of examples of the Arts transforming children’s lives and she believes that the Arts are the answer to transforming our world.

 A speech referencing Neuroscience, positive psychology, education reform, the arts and sustainable global change.

-For more information on having Georgia speak at your next even please email Shana to talk about pricing and scheduling.
+For more information on having Georgia speak at your next event please email:

 Georgia Van Cuylenburg

 Georgia has had the honor and pleasure of speaking around the world, on TV and radio about her life challenges, lessons and the happiness she has found in the most surprising of places.
 He passion for sustainable social change, positive psychology and improving the lives of children fuel her love for constantly learning and sharing the things she learns.